-(1) Weather Box patterns are probably the most difficult to fly accurately due to system high ballistic drift, aircraft drift (which may will be different) and imposed box entrance.
-None of these variables can be adequately covered here and the recommended 1 minute-leg pattern with wing-tip/30 second adjustment will minimize these problems.
+(1) Weather Box patterns are probably the most difficult to fly accurately due to system high ballistic drift, aircraft drift (which nor be adequately covered here and the recommended 1 minute-leg pattern with wing-tip/30 second adjustment will minutes these problems.

 (2) The pattern in figure six is no wind (system or aircraft), 125 KIAS, 30 degree bank and at a constant 7500 feet.
-The basic 1 minute bex is tangential to the 1⁄2 standard rate nominal circle at the wing-tip points and only the box width and altitude loss will vary.
-Note that either a 30 second outbound with a 90 degree left turn or a 25 second outbound with a system wing-tip rollout will establish the aircraft at the recommended distance.
+The basic 1 minute bex is tangential to the 3 standard rate nominal circle at the wing-tip points and only the box width and altitude loss will vary.
+Mote that either a 30 second outbound with a 90 degree left turn or a 25 second outbound with a system wing-tip rollout will establish the aircraft at the

-(3) A full tear-drop, wing-tip, and maximum distance away patterns at 7500 feet are also included.
+(3) A full tear-drop, wing-tip, and maximum distance away patterns at 7500 fest are also included.